 Additional Directed Research information and instructions can be found here.

-The STARS report is a detailed listing of a student’s degree requirements that have been met and those that remain to be fulfilled (if any).
+The STARS report is a detailed listing of a student's degree requirements that have been met and those that remain to be fulfilled (if any).
 It can found under OASIS.
-STARS reports are manually updated by your advisor.
-In case of any discrepancy, see your academic advisor for assistance.
+STARS reports are manually updated by the department advisors.
+In case of any discrepancy, contact us for assistance.
 STARS reports are unofficial internal academic documents and are no longer accessible after a student graduates.

 The request to file for graduation can be done at the start of the same semester in which you plan to graduate.
-You can file for graduation through the myViterbi portal.
+You can file for graduation through the myViterbi portal's Application to Graduate tool.
 The CS department sends out an e-mail to all students providing them with the deadline to file for graduation.
 You must file for graduation in order to have your degree posted to your academic record!